Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 Parasitic plants obtain energy, water and nutrients from their host plants and cause widespread reductions in harvestable yields around the globe.
 Hence, it is important to understand how rising atmospheric CO2 levels may impact the growth of parasitic plants and the relationships that exist between them and their host plants.
-In this summary, we review the findings of several papers that have investigated this important subject.
+In this summary, we review the findings of two papers that have investigated this important subject on non-weed parasitic plants.

 Matthies and Egli (1999) grew Rhinanthus alectorolophus (a widely distributed parasitic plant of Central Europe) for a period of two months on the grass Lolium perenne and the legume Medicago sativa in pots placed within open-top chambers maintained at atmospheric CO2 concentrations of 375 and 590 ppm, half of which pots were fertilized to produce an optimal soil nutrient regime and half of which were unfertilized.
 At low nutrient supply, they found that atmospheric CO2 enrichment decreased mean parasite biomass by an average of 16%, while at high nutrient supply it increased parasite biomass by an average of 123%.
 Nevertheless, the extra 215 ppm of CO2 increased host plant biomass in both situations: by 29% under high soil nutrition and by 18% under low soil nutrition.